 - Day 11: Private transfer to Balmaceda Regional Airport.
 Domestic flight to Santiago.
 Begin international flight.

 Day 1: Depart your country of origin on an international flight to Santiago, Chile (SCL).

-Day 2: Upon arrival to the Santiago airport you transfer to a domestic flight.
+Day 2: Upon arrival to the Santiago airport (SCL) you transfer to a domestic flight.
 Your driver will meet you at the regional Balmaceda airport (BBA) where you will continue your journey.
-You travel south on the Austral Highway on pavement and improved gravel roads.
-In nearly 300 kilometers of driving you pass just two small villages, Villa Cerro Castillo, at the foot of the impressive peak that gives it its name, and Puerto Río Tranquilo, a village on the shores of Lago General Carrera, Chile’s largest lake and South America’s second largest lake.
+You will travel south on the Austral Highway on paved and improved gravel roads.
+Within 300 kilometers of driving you will pass two small villages, Villa Cerro Castillo, at the foot of its impressive peak,, and Puerto Río Tranquilo, a village on the shores of Lago General Carrera, Chile’s largest lake, and South America’s second largest lake.

-You continue south, poised between the profound blue waters of the lake and the sharp, snowy peaks flanking the Northern Patagonia Icefield.
-You arrive at the tiny hamlet of Puerto Bertrand, located at the headwaters of the Baker River, Chile’s largest volume river, a world-class fishery and the centerpiece of a dormant, yet contentious dam-building project by the Spanish energy consortium Endesa.
+You will continue south, poised between the deep blue waters of the lake and the sharp, snowy peaks flanking the Northern Patagonia Icefield.
+You will arrive at the tiny hamlet of Puerto Bertrand, located at the headwaters of the Baker River, Chile’s largest volume river, a world-class fishery and the centerpiece of a dormant, yet contentious dam-building project by the Spanish Energy Consortium, Endesa.

 Driving time is approximately six hours.